LeiaCarmenLadios/CIS-206-W01/README.md

 Revisions have been made so that we have a basic Game class to test our Player class accurately and mimic how it would look like in an actual game.

 We think we are a little bit behind on our progress and are hoping we get caught up by getting a good portion of the Player and Game class implemented.
 We would like to have as much done by Thanksgiving as possible as well.

+## Assignment 11
+We came across a problem in our removecard method in the Deck class and spent a chunk of our time figuring that out.
+We found out that we had to be careful when iterating through an array if we are changing the length of the array with a remove function.